andrewbaxter/somewords/readme.md

 A very tiny static page generator, from a git repo with markdown documents at the top level.

+This only deals with data in the top level of the repo.
+All markdown documents are turned into pages, with an index page pointing to the first.
+All non-markdown documents are copied as-is.

 You need a `logo.svg` in the same directory as your documents.

 ## Use it